 UNIVERSITY OF WISCONSIN River Falls

 Internships taken for academic credit are work experiences designed, conducted and evaluated within an academic context.
-Students earn academic credit while working in a professional setting.
+Students earn academic credit while gaining experience in their desired career fields.
 Ongoing communication, feedback and evaluation among students, faculty and work supervisors ensure that educational and work goals are met.

 Participation in an internship or experiential learning opportunity prior to graduation is strongly encouraged for ALL students regardless if it is, or is not, a requirement for graduation.